nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Filtering an event on TalentHub

     1. **Prerequisites**: List all events using the `list events` command.
 Multiple events in the list.
-Three entries with celebrity name Alex Yeoh.
-No entries with celebrity name Bernice Yu listed
+Three events with celebrity, Alex Yeoh.
+No events with celebrity, Bernice Yu listed.

     2. Test case: `filter event Alex Yeoh`
         1. **Expected**: 3 events listed!
-        2. If you are on the Persons tab, TalentHub will switch to the Events tab and display the added contact.
+        2. TalentHub will display the events with the given celebrity name(s).

     3. Test case: `filter event Bernice Yu`
         1. **Expected**: 0 events listed!